robkorn/ergo-crowdfunding-cli/README.md

  ```
  git clone https://github.com/robkorn/ergo-crowdfunding-cli
  ```
- 3. Run the `build_release.sh` script to compile the app:
+ 3. Run the `build_release.sh` script to compile the tool:
  ```
  sh build_release.sh
  ```
- 4. Enter the newly created `ergo_cf_release` folder and use the app from here.
-(You are free to move the folder after compiling, but you need to keep the binary in the folder because the app saves some local state there too.)
+ 4. Enter the newly created `ergo_cf_release` folder and use the CLI tool from here.
+(You are free to move the folder after compiling, but you need to keep the binary in the folder because the Crowdfund tool saves some local state there too.)
  ```
  cd ergo_cf_release
  ./ergo_cf create 50000 500
  ```
  5. Upon first running you will be asked to enter your api key for sending requests to your node.
 Fill it out accordingly.
- 6. Lastly, the app assumes you have your node running locally via API port `9052`.
+ 6. Lastly, the Crowdfund tool assumes you have your node running locally via API port `9052`.
 If that is not the case then edit the `node.ip` file with the correct ip/port to access your node.
 (And make sure your wallet is unlocked as well.)
  7. Enjoy creating and participating in Crowdfunding campaigns on Ergo.